osx11/HypeFlexPunishments/README.md

 /warnlist [player] - show all player's warnings

+/pinfo [player] - `hfp.pinfo` - show information about player (like banned or not, muted or not etc)

 `hfp.kick.exempt` - protects player from kick

 `hfp.ban.offline` - ban player who in offline